-- CO1: learn the production decisions of a producer in the context of inputs and different market structures. - CO2: to understand some aspects of managerial decision making.
+- CO1: learn the production decisions of a producer in the context of inputs and different market structures. - CO2: to understand some aspects of managerial decision making. - CO2: to understand the role of markets imperfections and basics of social welfare

-Master of Arts (Economics) Semester - II Session 2021-22 Course Code: MECL-2171 Microeconomics-II Time: 3 hours
+MASTER OF ARTS (Economics) Semester - II Session 2023-24 Course Code: MECL-2171 Microeconomics-II